p4lang/ptf/README.md

 ## Pluggable packet manipulation module

-By default, `ptf` uses `Scapy` as a packet manipulation module, but it can also operate on a different one.
+By default, `ptf` uses `Scapy` as the packet manipulation module, but it can also operate on a different one.

 Such module **must define/implement the same symbols**, as defined in `Scapy` implementation of packet.
 Most of them are just names of most common frame